hanami/guides/content/v2.0/application/inflector.md

 ## Replacing the inflector

 If needed, you can replace the inflector by providing your own.
+Your replacement inflector should be another `Dry::Inflector` instance or provide the same interface.

 ```ruby
 # config/app.rb